tingerrr/subpar/src/lib.typ

 /// - caption (content): The caption of this super figure.
 /// - placement (alignment, auto, none): The float placement of this super
 ///   figure.
+/// - scope (str): Relative to which containing scope the figure is placed.
+Set
+///   this to `"parent"` to create a full-width figure in a two-column document.
+///   Has no effect if placement is `none`.
+Can be set to `"parent"` or
+///   `"column"`.
 /// - gap (length): The gap between this super figure's caption and body.
 /// - outlined (bool): Whether this super figure should appear in an outline of
 ///   figures.